 Several media outlets, including Slate and Fox News, have been forced to retract earlier reports citing a Facebook page they claimed belonged to the alleged gunman in Friday's Newtown, Conn., elementary school shootings.

 Pictures taken from the profile of a Ryan Lanza were included in several articles about the murders.
-That was the name of the man that news organizations initially claimed opened fire on Friday killing at least 27 people, many of them children.
+That was the name of the man that news organizations initially claimed opened fire on Friday killing some 27 people, many of them children.
 The latest reports indicate that Adam Lanza is the shooting suspect, not Ryan Lanza, who is his reportedly his older brother.